-- 1. Urban growth centres will be planned: - a) as focal areas for investment in regional public service facilities, as well as commercial, recreational, cultural, and entertainment uses; - b) to accommodate and support the transit network at the regional scale and provide connection points for inter- and intra-regional transit; - c) to serve as high-density major employment centres that will attract provincially, nationally, or internationally significant employment uses; and
+- 1. Urban growth centres will be planned: - a) as focal areas for investment in regional public service facilities, as well as commercial, recreational, cultural, and entertainment uses; - b) to accommodate and support the transit network at the regional scale and provide connection points for inter- and intra-regional transit; - c) to serve as high-density major employment centres that will attract provincially, nationally, or internationally significant employment uses; and - d) to accommodate significant population and employment growth. - 2.
+Urban growth centres will be planned to achieve, by 2031 or earlier, a minimum density target of: - a) 400 residents and jobs combined per hectare for each of the urban growth centres in the City of Toronto;

-- d) to accommodate significant population and employment growth. - 2.
-Urban growth centres will be planned to achieve, by 2031 or earlier, a minimum density target of: - a) 400 residents and jobs combined per hectare for each of the urban growth centres in the City of Toronto; - b) 200 residents and jobs combined per hectare for each of the Downtown Brampton, Downtown Burlington, Downtown Hamilton, Downtown Milton, Markham Centre, Downtown Mississauga, Newmarket Centre, Midtown Oakville, Downtown Oshawa, Downtown Pickering, Richmond Hill Centre/Langstaff Gateway, Vaughan Metropolitan Centre, Downtown Kitchener, and Uptown Waterloo urban growth centres; and - c) 150 residents and jobs combined per hectare for each of the Downtown Barrie, Downtown Brantford, Downtown Cambridge, Downtown Guelph, Downtown Peterborough and Downtown St. Catharines urban growth centres.
+- b) 200 residents and jobs combined per hectare for each of the Downtown Brampton, Downtown Burlington, Downtown Hamilton, Downtown Milton, Markham Centre, Downtown Mississauga, Newmarket Centre, Midtown Oakville, Downtown Oshawa, Downtown Pickering, Richmond Hill Centre/Langstaff Gateway, Vaughan Metropolitan Centre, Downtown Kitchener, and Uptown Waterloo urban growth centres; and - c) 150 residents and jobs combined per hectare for each of the Downtown Barrie, Downtown Brantford, Downtown Cambridge, Downtown Guelph, Downtown Peterborough and Downtown St. Catharines urban growth centres.

-Transit Corridors and Station Areas 2.2.4
+2.2.4 Transit Corridors and Station Areas

-- The priority transit corridors shown in Schedule 5 will be identified in 1. official plans.
+- 1. The priority transit corridors shown in Schedule 5 will be identified in official plans.
 Planning will be prioritized for major transit station areas on priority transit corridors, including zoning in a manner that implements the policies of this Plan. - 2.
 For major transit station areas on priority transit corridors or subway lines, upper- and single-tier municipalities, in consultation with lower-tier municipalities, will delineate the boundaries of major transit station areas in a transit-supportive manner that maximizes the size of the area and the number of potential transit users that are within walking distance of the station. - 3.
 Major transit station areas on priority transit corridors or subway lines will be planned for a minimum density target of: - a) 200 residents and jobs combined per hectare for those that are served by subways; - b) 160 residents and jobs combined per hectare for those that are served by light rail transit or bus rapid transit; or - c) 150 residents and jobs combined per hectare for those that are served by the GO Transit rail network. - 4.
-For upper- and single-tier municipalities, council may request an alternative to the applicable target established in policy 2.2.4.3 through a municipal comprehensive review where it is demonstrated that: - a) this target cannot be achieved because:
+For a particular major transit station area, the Minister may approve a target that is lower than the applicable target established in policy 2.2.4.3, where it has been demonstrated that this target cannot be achieved because: - a) development is prohibited by provincial policy or severely restricted on a significant portion of the lands within the delineated area; or - b) there are a limited number of residents and jobs associated with the built form, but a major trip generator or feeder service will sustain high ridership at the station or stop.